terra-campaigns/hostile/_hostileNotions.md

 - [ ] Prepare factions
 - [ ] 2 intelligent alien species: Ngar'tho+another one (no gods)
 - [ ] Add notes for things in the PCs past - when drained of sandbox ideas
+- [ ] Lebkuchen is aware the PCs have stopped a initiative in French Guiana, and someone arrives in Brightside after 2225-12-01.
+From there, every session, another interested faction traces the PCs
+- [ ] Maintenance pay for cyber from 2226-Nov?
+- [ ] The guy that had the eyes stolen searches for the Doomborgs

 %% kanban:settings
 ```